 Advance Review Copies

 In the UK, “preview” copies distributed to the trade are called proof copies, and in the US are known are Advance Reader Copies (ARCs).
-The print runs for both were very small, and if you come across one in good condition they are both fascinating — as they contain notes about the marketing plan before it was an international hit.
+The print runs for both were very small, and if you come across one in good condition they are both fascinating — as they contain notes about the marketing plan before it was an international hit -- and highly desirable.

 Foreign Language Editions